 Remember, all data is fake.

-So it used to be that you only need to get a six out of 10 right.
+So it used to be that you only need to get a six out of 10, right?

 And I looked at the questions, and I'm happy to say I think I could pass it.

-But if you had 128 facts that you had to learn, and you only had to get 12 out of 20 right, how how long would you have to study before you could nail that?
+But if you had 128 facts that you had to learn, and you only had to get 12 out of 20 right, how long would you have to study before you could nail that?

-You'd probably have to under, well, not probably, you'd have to understand English, otherwise you wouldn't be able to understand the test.
+You'd probably have to, well, not probably, you'd have to understand English.

 Somebody just asks you 10 questions and then checks it off.